ionic-team/ionic-site/docs/v2/api/components/toolbar/Toolbar/index.md

 <td>
 set position of the toolbar, top or bottom.
-If not set, defautls to top.
+If not set, defaults to top.
 </td>
 </tr>